Growing corn is practically an American tradition. Corn has been grown in our country for thousands of years.

 Your corn plant relies primarily on the wind for pollination of the ears of corn.
 By arranging your corn crop in blocks, you ensure that each ear is surrounded by multiple plants as sources of pollen.

-One more note about corn pollination: don’t plant different types of corn next to each other.
+Because corn is wind-pollinated, different types of corn that are planted next to each other WILL cross-pollinate.
 Pollen from field, popping, ornamental, or even different varieties of sweet corn can alter the flavor and texture of your sweet corn.

 Corn plant care tips:

-- Corn plants are heavy feeders in the garden.
+- Fertilizing corn plants: Corn is a heavy feeder in the garden.
 Amend your soil with compost at planting and provide an organic fish meal fertilizer when the stalks are 6 inches and 2 feet tall.

-- Corn plants do not like having to compete with weeds, especially in the first few weeks.
+- Use mulch to minimize weeds: Corn plants do not like having to compete with weeds, especially in the first few weeks.
 When removing weeds, be careful not to disturb the plant’s shallow roots.

-- When your corn plants are 6-12 inches tall, mound some soil up around the base of your plant.
+- Supporting corn stalks: When your corn plants are 6-12 inches tall, mound some soil up around the base of your plant.
 This is called hilling up, and it helps your corn stalk withstand wind pressure.

-- When your corn stalks begin to tassel, make sure they have plenty of water.
+- Watering corn plants: when your corn stalks begin to tassel, make sure they have plenty of water.
 About an inch per week during pollination will help ensure fuller ears.
 Water at the base to avoid rinsing the pollen off the tassels.

 Cutworms are a common pest of corn plants.
 They feed on the leaves and stalk of corn plants making holes and can cause the plant to collapse.